the-paulus/cpp11-tutorial/docs/06_IO/Streams.md

 |binary|Do IO operations in binary mode.
 Can be used on either type of stream.|

 Files opened by `ifstream`, `ofstream`, or `fstraem` are opened by default in `in`, `out`, or both, respectively.

+## String Streams
+The `sstream` header contains definitions for three types of objects that deal with in-memory IO; `istringstream` for reading strings, `ostringstream` for writing strings, and `stringstream` for both reading and writing strings.
+These streams can also be used in place of io and file streams.

+String streams have two additional methods; `str()` for returning a copy of the string that a `stringstream` holds and `str(s)` for copying the value of s into the stream.

+`istringstream`s are often used when working with lines or words while `ostringstream`s are used to build output before printing it.
+A use case for `stringstream` would be used when reading a file, while reading the file, we store valid text in a `ostringstream` before printing it.
+If the input is not valid then the generated output so far will be discarded.